KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** uwadmin12

 **Description:** By default, the "Throw Lightsaber" power is a little weak.
-Not only does it seem like it takes forever, it does much less damage in a much smaller AoE than other powers available to the party Jedi!
+Not only does it seem like it takes forever, it does much less damage in a much smaller AoE than powers like Lightning—or even Wave!
 The goal of this mod is giving Advanced Throw Lightsaber some additional functionality that makes using it worthwhile, namely the inclusion of a knockdown effect on the primary target if that target fails to pass a saving throw.
-This can make the ability useful for screening particular zones while also dealing damage—still somewhat less effective than most other powers, but with more guaranteed damage.
+This can make the ability useful for screening particular zones while also dealing damage—still somewhat less effective than Wave, but with more guaranteed damage.

 **Category & Tier:** Mechanics Change / 2 - Recommended